 Brazilian Walnut: Incredibly Hard

 Brazilian walnut, also known as ipe, is one of the hardest types of wood available for floors.
-This variety of walnut ranks at 3,684 on the Janka hardness scale, putting it at the top of the hardness chart.
+This variety of walnut ranks at 3,684 on the Janka hardness scale, putting it near the top of the hardness chart.
 As a comparison, the softest wood, balsa, scores 100 on the Janka scale.
 Red oak, another common hardwood flooring material, sits in the middle of the chart at 1,290.
 This oak is often used to compare other woods, as it's both workable and durable.

 Brazilian walnut is so hard that it's even difficult to nail, and it's often used for projects such as outdoor furniture and tool handles thanks to its durability.
 It is naturally resistant to mildew, rot, fires and even insects.
 Its sapwood has a slightly yellow hue, while the heartwood ranges from reddish to yellowish brown or almost black.
 With planks of Brazilian walnut flooring, the grain is relatively tight with streaks of darker brown throughout.
 Over the years, the wood's color will lighten a little.